superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 import { interpolateGreens } from 'd3-scale-chromatic';
 ```

-## State variables to manage user input, loading state, and results
+### State variables to manage user input, loading state, and results

-These state variables are essential for managing user input, tracking loading states of machine learning models, and updating the user interface with the results, including the similarity matrix visualization.
+We use the **`useState`** hook in a React functional component to manage user input, track loading states of machine learning models, and update the user interface with the results, including the similarity matrix visualization.

-Here, we define a series of state variables using the **`useState`** hook in a React functional component.
-These state variables are used to manage various aspects of the component's behavior and user interface.

 ```tsx
 // State variables to manage user input, loading state, and results